jcolag/silver-bat-01-seeking-refuge/text/09-jailbreak.md

 They pause and have a quick debate amongst themselves.
 "OK, let's talk."

 "No negotiation.
 You surrender.
 We capture you and treat you humanely.
-Well, as humane as a twenty mile walk can be.
+Well, as humane as a twenty-mile walk can be.
 I repeat:  We won't harm you and you're on the wrong side of this argument in every respect."

 "...Fine."